I’ve had a lot of guys ask me about the “Chris Pratt Workout,” lately…and it isn’t hard to see why. It’s one of the best workouts for men out there.

 And while technically nobody knows what Chris Pratt did to prepare for his Guardians of the Galaxy role, aside from his personal trainer, it still isn’t that hard to guess if you’ve been involved in the fitness industry for a while.

 Chris Pratt’s physique is toned and lean—a nice, muscular swimmer’s build, but not overly bulky.
 A lot of guys want a physique like this, and today, I’m going to break down how I think Mr. Pratt attained his.

-Before I get into the Chris Pratt workout, I want to discuss the principles behind it.
+Before I get into Chris Pratt’s training and workout routine, I want to discuss the principles behind it.
 As with anything, following principles is a lot more important than following “techniques.”
 The former are guidelines and frameworks, whereas the latter are simple “tricks” and “hacks.”

 Chris Pratt’s workout is likely built around a few key compound lifts, with an emphasis on auxiliary lifts and hypertrophy exercises for his arms and back, in addition to a lot of ab work.

 It’s fairly similar to Starting Strength, but with more of an emphasis on hypertrophy training.
 Not as much as the PHAT workout, though.

 To get that nice wide superhero back and abs that Chris Pratt has in Guardians of the galaxy, your sets and reps must be on point.

 Exercise is critical to get Chris Pratt’s physique, but doing the right exercises is even more important than just blindly doing some new fad routine.

 - Barbell Squat

 - Dumbbell Shoulder Press